-- Edit the specific VPN connection in the “Profiles” tab.
+Edit the specific VPN connection in the “Profiles” tab.

 While you are here, also check that IPv4 leak protection is enabled (it should be by default).

-- Download an Android file manager app.
+Start by downloading an Android file manager app.

-- Download the .apk file to your device.
 You can download it directly from the web using your web browser, send it to your Android device as an email attachment, transfer it from a desktop computer via USB lead or USB stick, access it from your Dropbox account, or whatever….

 Android phones comes with a VPN client baked-in which supports the PPTP and L2TP/IPsec protocols.
 For reasons discussed in detail in VPN Encryption: The Complete Guide, I always recommend using an OpenVPN app instead (via either a custom app or the OpenVPN for apps mentioned above).

 Some users, however, like the fact that a PPTP or L2TP/IPsec connection can be without the need to download a third party app.

-These settings are usually available on the setup pages of its website, or you can ask support.
+These settings are usually available on the setup pages of its website, or you can ask live chat support.
 Touch “Save” when you are done.

-Note that use of pre-shared keys is strongly frowned upon from a security perspective, although this is mitigated somewhat if accounts are secured using a unique username and password.
+Please note: The use of pre-shared keys is strongly frowned upon from a security perspective, although this is mitigated somewhat if accounts are secured using a unique username and password.

-- On the VPN Settings page select the newly created connection.
+On the VPN Settings page select the newly created connection.

-- Sign into your VPN account and hit “Connect”.
+Sign into your VPN account and hit “Connect”.

-How to test your VPN
+How to test your VPN is working

 No matter what kind of VPN you use, Android will display a small key icon in the notification bar whenever it is connected.
 This lets you know at-a-glance that you are protected.